vkryl/spbik-2021/README.md

 ***

-On the next chart you may notice that LEC 1794 and 1798 CPRF's result was swapped with "Communists of Russia"'s result (red and brown bars).
+On the next chart you may notice that in LEC 1798 (and, probably, 1805) CPRF's result was swapped with "Communists of Russia"'s result (red and brown bars).

 ![TEC 9: State Duma parties](/images/charts/en/federal-parties-tik-9-bars.jpg)